allenporter/home-assistant-datasets/annotations/README.md

 1. Create a new project e.g. `Area Summary`
 1. Create the tags e.g. `Good`, `Bad`, `Neutral`.
-1. We want these options:
+1. We want these options for the project:
   - Allow single label.
   - Randomize Document order
   - Share annotations across users